juliethrallstewart/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+To provide proof that the client is authenticated with the application.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Add an authorization token header to every request.

 - [ ] Describe how web servers work.

+There are two types of web servers, physical servers that store a clients data, and server that is software that serve up that data to the client.

+Software web servers are API's that locate the server where the data is stored through a URL and return web pages from the physical servers to the client.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = Post
+Read = Get
+Update = Put
+Delete = Delete

 ## Project Set Up